ZeroStorageCaptcha/cpp-lib/README.md

 To guarantee the uniqueness of captcha tokens, when generating the first captcha, creates a SESSION_KEY (random string), which takes part in creating the control hash that forms the token.
 For the generation of the hash is chosen MD5, as it is a productive algorithm, which is sufficiently reliable in the context of Zero Storage Captcha.

-Check `examples` folder to see C++ interface or if your project not in C++, you can use Zero storage captcha as separate cross-platform local [service](https://github.com/ZeroStorageCaptcha/api-daemon).
+Check `examples` folder to see C++ interface or if your project not in C++, also you can use Zero Storage Captcha as separate cross-platform local [service](https://github.com/ZeroStorageCaptcha/api-daemon).